 It’s For Sale Anyway

 Politicians are simple organisms with one evolutionary drive: reelection.
-You exploit this with $800M in Super PAC papers.
+You exploit this with Super PAC spending (part of the $650M lobbying budget).

 The conversation goes:

-- Representative: “280M million voters want to not die”
+Representative: “280M of people million voters want to not die”

-- You: “Here’s more papers plus those 280M million votes”
+You: “Here’s more papers plus those 280M of people million votes”

 It’s not corruption if you corrupt the corruption.
 It’s like a double negative in grammar but for democracy.